What do my strata fees pay for?

 Sometimes, an unexpected expense arises which the sinking fund can’t cover.

 Ideally, these expenses will be anticipated ahead of time and covered by the sinking fund.
 “Nobody likes special levies.
-We always prefer to budget ahead of time and antici-pate big expenses so that owners can spread the cost and save up,” says Nicole.
+We always prefer to budget ahead of time and antici-pate big expenses so that owners can spread the cost and save up,” says Joe.

 However, sometimes the issue is one that presents a real danger to inhabitants, or will worsen quickly if not attended to, funds must be raised as soon as possible.

-“A couple of years ago, one of our complexes got hit by some severe storm damage,” Nicole says.
+“A couple of years ago, one of our complexes got hit by some severe storm damage,” Joe says.
 “A tree went through the roof and there was flash flooding to the lobby.
 It was an old building, so we had been amassing sinking fund levies to cover eventual repairs.
 Unfortunately, the damage was extensive and there wasn’t enough in the account.
 We had to raise a special levy almost immediately, because the building was uninhabitable until it was fixed."

 If the amount needed is large and the work is urgent, there are strata finance loans avail-able to strata owners.
 There are several lenders who offer strata loans.
 Your strata man-ager will be able to advise you on the process required to get one, which will require a resolution by the owners corporation.